Nalle Hukkataival

-Biography
+Climbing career

+Competition climbing

 Nalle Hukkataival was 12 when he tried climbing for the first time at a local climbing wall.
 At age 17, Nalle took part in his first competition, the Nordic Championships.
-A year later, he took 5th place in the World Championships in Munich, making him the top ranked climber in the Nordic countries.
+A year later, he took 5th place in the World Championships in Munich, making him the top-ranked climber in the Nordic countries.
 The following year, after having just served six months in the military, Nalle won the Arco Rockmaster in Italy and a few months later became the Vice European Champion.
 He has since won several international competitions, including the 2010 IMS Cup and Tierra Boulder Battle, and he is a 4-time Nordic Champion and 8-time Finnish Champion in bouldering.